ManoManoTech/loggia/docs/usage.md

 the usual mechanisms, like `.env` files, CI variables, shell initialization files, Kubernetes settings or what have you.

-!!! warning
-    This library will not load `.env` files for you.
-    You are responsible for loading them yourself, using `source .env` or your favorite library.
-    Possible libraries are [python-dotenv](https://pypi.org/project/python-dotenv/) or [python-decouple](https://pypi.org/project/python-decouple/) to load your `.env` files.

 ## Simplest usage